simonwb98/Zurich2Thorlabs/README.md

 ## Setting up and Troubleshooting

 To properly set up this PID loop to the translation stage, the user must give the program a position to which the stage should move.
-Upon homing, a plot window pops up that refreshes avery 100ms (this can be modified in '''main()''') and updates the user about translation stage position and PID error signal.
-By default, the program selects the fourth PID controller from the Zurich Lock-in amplifier, with the node tree '''/device_id/pids/3'''.
+Upon homing, a plot window pops up that refreshes avery 100ms (this can be modified in ```main()```) and updates the user about translation stage position and PID error signal.
+By default, the program selects the fourth PID controller from the Zurich Lock-in amplifier, with the node tree ```/device_id/pids/3```.

-*Known errors*
+__Known errors__
-* '''KeyError: '/dev_id/pids/x/value'''': Make sure to have the PID controller enabled in LabOne
+* ```KeyError: '/dev_id/pids/x/value'```: Make sure to have the PID controller enabled in LabOne

 ## Improvement ideas

-To avoid the use of global variables as the '''interrupted''' flag that handles a KeyboardInterruptError to avoid killing the kernel and to appropriately shut down communication with the TCube, a class-based approach might be cleaner.
-In this case, the global variables could just be defined as attributes of a '''Zurich_2_Thorlabs''' object.
+To avoid the use of global variables as the ```interrupted``` flag that handles a KeyboardInterruptError to avoid killing the kernel and to appropriately shut down communication with the TCube, a class-based approach might be cleaner.
+In this case, the global variables could just be defined as attributes of a ```Zurich_2_Thorlabs``` object.

 ## References